Black And White Soccer Ball

 The earliest soccer balls

-The soccer first appeared in the Han Dynasty in China which took place between 206 and 220 AD.
-In fact, the ball that they would have used at that time was not made of synthetic material as the one we use at present.
+Soccer first appeared in the Han Dynasty in China which took place between 206 and 220 AD.
+In fact, the ball that they would have used at that time was not made of synthetic material like the one we use at present.
 Instead, they would probably use inflated bladders of farm animals, for example, pigs.
 They stuffed feathers in a ball made from pigs

 Before the appearance of the black and white soccer ball like today, the ball was made from leather panels stitched together and then inflated.
 A lace was used to tie the outer panels closed in those soccer balls, especially at the time of the introduction of inflatable rubber bladders.

 You would be surprised to know that soccer owes a lot to Charles Goodyear, the father of motorsports, whose name is given to tires used around the world.
 Thanks to his vulcanized rubber process, the bladders inside soccer balls became possible, making the balls themselves more flexible and bouncier as well as cold- and heat-resistant.

 In 1862, H.J Lindo who was English leatherworker manufactured the first inflatable soccer ball.
 This ball consisted of a rubber bladder, which allowed the ball to keep its shape better and help players kick the ball more easily.

 The evolution of the ball continued, in 1951 soccer balls were colored fully white, which became the typical design around the world at the time.
 A decade later, synthetic materials were introduced in the manufacturing of a soccer ball to ensure the ball could retain its shape better over a long period.

 The laws of the game for soccer balls

 The rules in terms of the black and white soccer ball are fairly simple and straightforward as presented by the Internal Football Association Board in the Laws of the Game.
 The specifications for a black and white soccer ball are as follows: